VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   Snapshots may be created independently on each `vmstorage` node.
 There is no need in synchronizing snapshots' creation across `vmstorage` nodes.

-## Tenant routing with labels

-### Via meta labels

-_Multitenancy via meta labels can be enabled by passing flag `-parseTenantIDFromLabels=true` to `vminsert` component.
-By default, it's disabled for security reasons._

-When URL-based multitenancy isn't an option, try using meta labels `vm_project_id` and `vm_account_id` attached to time series.

-For example, `my_metric{vm_project_id="5",vm_account_id="15"}` is parsed and routed by vminsert component to the tenant `15:5`.
-Meta labels are stripped from the original time series once written to the vmstorage.

-One write request or scrape target can contain time series with different tenants.
-It's also possible to use `extra_label` or [relabeling](https://docs.victoriametrics.com/#relabeling) for modifying or adding multitenancy meta labels.

-Prefer meta labels for multitenancy in cases when you need to have hundreds and thousands of tenants.
 ## Cluster resizing and scalability

 Cluster performance and capacity can be scaled up in two ways: